dru-r/ao3-dbh-analysis/docs/dbh-charaprominence.md

-# Comparison of character prominence between the actual game and fandom
+# Character prominence in the actual game versus fandom
 If you're here from my Tumblr post and looking for the interactive versions of the charts, here they are!<br>
 [Pie chart of game dialogue share](/visuals/09_prominence/dbhgame_dialogpie.html) | [Pie chart of fic tag share](/visuals/09_prominence/dbhfic_charatagprops.html) | [Bar chart comparing percentages from game/fic](/visuals/09_prominence/dbhgame_vs_fic.html)<br>
 <br>
 <b>If you aren't from Tumblr, do read on first before viewing the charts</b>.
 Usually I like to dump all the methodology in a separate Tumblr post and drop a link here, but I think for this analysis it is best presented together with the methods since I made a fair bit of assumptions.
 Most of the writing here reprinted from my Tumblr post.<br><br>
-The question that sparked this little analysis was quite simple: which characters gained prominence moving from canon to fics, and which characters actually lost prominence?
+The question that sparked this little analysis was quite simple: which characters are relatively more prominent in canon and are they the same ones prominent in the fandom?
 I won't pretend I had a compelling scientific reason for doing this (as with most of the other stuff I've done on here); I just wonder a lot about (what some might consider rather pointless) things in general.<br>
 ## Content
 1) [Considerations](#considerations) <br>
 2) [Dialogue share from the actual game](#dialogue-share-from-the-actual-game)<br>